Dragola/CP423/A2/README.md

 5. At this point phrase query will process and output the result.
 If TF-IDF or Cosine Similatiry was picked then you will be asked to pick which weight scheme to use.
     - 1 = Binary
     - 2 = Raw Count
-    - 3 = Term Frequency
+    - 3 = Term Frequency (NOTE: It will take a few minutes or longer to process this scheme based on the vocabulary size.)
     - 4 = Log Normalization
-    - 5 = Double Normalization
+    - 5 = Double Normalization (NOTE: It will take a few minutes or longer to process this scheme based on the vocabulary size.)
     - Enter a number and press enter to select the weight schemna.
 Once processed the results are outputed.
 6. Once the selected function outputs its results you will return to step 3 where you can pick another function to run or exit the program.